aiven/devportal/docs/tools/cli/service/privatelink.rst

 ``avn service privatelink azure create``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Creates an Azure PrivateLink for a service.
+Creates an Azure Private Link for a service.

 .. list-table::
   :header-rows: 1